RelativeMedia/sails-PassportLocalMongoExample/README.md

 - sails-mongo

 ##Setup & Install
-You need to have sailsjs 0.9 installed locally and linked via NPM..
+You need to have sailsjs 0.9 installed globally on your machine..

-###Installing sailsjs 0.9
-cd to a directory where you want to store the sails clone..
-I use `~/Web/Frameworks`..

-`git clone http://github.com/balderdashy/sails.git -b development sails; cd $_; npm link;`
+`npm install sails -g`

 ###Clone the repository, and cd into its folder:
 I store all my web projects in `~/Web/Sites/`..

 `git clone https://github.com/RelativeMedia/sails-PassportLocalMongoExample.git sails-auth-example; cd $_;`

-###Run NPM Link, to link the sails module defined to your local version..

-`npm link sails`

 ###Run NPM Install: